iamsanteri/Casper/README.md

 ### Consider disabling AMP temporarily

 - Consider customizing like mentioned here: https://www.syncwithtech.org/amp-template-ghost/
 - Remember to include a Google Analytics script!
+More information on Ghost AMP templates in Ghost docs here: https://ghost.org/tutorials/custom-amp-themes-2/
-- Try to include a Mailchimp email conversion form in the AMP template for a post
+- Try to include a Mailchimp email conversion form in the AMP template for a post.
+Read more here: https://amp.dev/documentation/components/amp-form/
 - Remember to validate your template by adding /amp/#development=1 to the URL.
 This will not only render your AMP template, but also open the AMP validator.
 - Test the signup and conversion flow
 - Test visibility in Google Analytics.